 Andrew W. Mellon Foundation Fellowship, The Huntington Library (2013-2014)

 Basic Research Grant, College of Arts and Sciences, University of Wyoming (2013)

-Finalist for the Zuckerman Prize in American Studies, McNeil Center for Early American Studies (2010)
+Finalist for the Zuckerman Prize in American Studies, McNeil Center for Early American Studies, University of Pennsylvania (2010)

 College of Arts and Sciences Student Council Thumb’s Up Award, University of Wyoming (2010)